dseeni/TechArtDemos/README.md

 mesh traversal and topological sorting.
 MVector and MMatrix are used for solver calculations.

-- Implemented a Custom Vector Calculus Library similar to Blender's mathutils.geometry, covering a wide array of intersection and collision scenarios (see below)
+- Implemented a custom vector calculus library similar to Blender's mathutils.geometry, covering a wide array of intersection and collision scenarios leveraging Maya API 2.0 (see below)

 - https://docs.blender.org/api/current/mathutils.geometry.html